hbowie/softdevbigideas/ideas/Software Developers Are Not Interchangeable.md

 Title: Software Developers Are Not Interchangeable

 Aptitude, skills and experience all make a difference.
-Order-of-magnitude differences in productivity levels have been well documented.

-This is one reason why, as Fred Brooks pointed out long ago in the "Mythical Man-Month," estimates for software development can be entirely misleading.
+This is one reason why, as Fred Brooks pointed out long ago in the "[Mythical Man-Month][brooks-1975]," estimates for software development can be entirely misleading.

 Software developers are all different, and different along many different dimensions.
 Here are some of the ways in which they differ: